Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Reports.md

 # Program Reports
+!!! info "Available in SpiraPlan"

-<span class="pill">SpiraPlan</span> With program level reporting, users can see and generate reports relevant to their program, to help you monitor the progress of work and to analyze current performance.
+With program level reporting, users can see and generate reports relevant to their program, to help you monitor the progress of work and to analyze current performance.

 ## Reporting Home Page
 ![](img/program-reports-homepage.png)